 Tracking Cryptocurrency Exchange Trades with Google Cloud Platform in Real-Time

 Today’s financial world is complex, and the old technology used for constructing financial data pipelines isn’t keeping up.
 With multiple financial exchanges operating around the world and global user demand, these data pipelines have to be fast, reliable and scalable.

-You’ll find a tutorial below on setting up and deploying the proposed architecture using GCP, particularly these products:
+You’ll find a tutorial below on setting up and deploying the proposed architecture using Google Cloud, particularly these products:

 - Cloud Dataflow for scalable data ingestion system that can handle late data

 - Cloud Bigtable, our scalable, low-latency time series database that’s reached 40 million transactions per second on 3500 nodes.
 Bonus: Scalable ML pipeline using Tensorflow eXtended, while not part of this tutorial, is a logical next step.

 The tutorial will explain how to establish a connection to multiple exchanges, subscribe to their trade feed, and extract and transform these trades into a flexible format to be stored in Cloud Bigtable and be available to be graphed and analyzed.

 This will also set the foundation for ML online learning predictions at scale.
 You’ll see how to graph the trades, volume, and time delta from trade execution until it reaches our system (an indicator of how close to real time we can get the data).
 You can find more details on GitHub too.

 The typical requirement for trading systems is low latency data ingestion, and for this lab is extended with near real-time data storage and querying at scale.
 You will learn the following from this lab: